adamjforster/manager-readme/README.md

 I like single malt scotch whisky and dark ales.
 I don't drink a lot, one or two units per week (sometimes none), and I strongly dislike being drunk.

 [^1]: This is a living document and will therefore change over time.
 It's also written by a fallible human being.
 If you notice anything you consider to be inaccurate, please do let me know.
-[^2]: People not taking notes then later forgetting something is a trigger for me.
+[^2]: We all forget things occasionally and taking notes costs very little.
+Taking, and importantly reading, notes is my number one tip for levelling up.